 The School of Business offers a MS in Accounting program with six required courses and four electives.
 The overall learning goal for the program is information literacy, which initiates, sustains, and extends lifelong learning beyond formal classroom settings and provides practice with self-directed investigations as individuals move into internships, first professional positions, and increasing responsibilities in all arenas of life.

-4. Ethical Reasoning
+4. Ethical Reasoning for Decision Making

 Assessment takes place during specific required courses in the program: